 A child’s earliest school years are full of wonder and excitement in every moment and experience.
 Our “Angel House'' educators and staff work diligently to provide our littlest students with opportunities for social, emotional, cognitive and physical growth within our Christian environment.
 We strive to meet the individual needs of every child as each one has been created by our God with their own unique abilities and interests.

-The Holy Name School Early Learning Program educates children ages two and a half to five years old.
+The Holy Name School Early Learning Program educates children ages 3 to five years old.
 Our Early Learning students are grouped by age into preschool and pre-kindergarten classes.

 Students in the kindergarten through fifth elementary grades at Holy Name School build a solid foundation of academic skills and a love of learning, preparing them for success in the upper grades.
 Students are exposed to a well-rounded curriculum that builds upon previously acquired basic skills while developing new ways of learning and thinking.
 Holy Name School offers experienced and qualified faculty dedicated to creating a positive school experience for our youngest students and nurturing a love of learning and of each other.

 At Holy Name School, the elementary school curriculum includes more than reading, math, English, spelling, vocabulary, science and social studies.
 Religion is a vital part of our school day with formal instruction five days a week.
 Holy Name School developed its own supplemental curriculum titled “Christ In Me”.
 The Christ In Me Program provides an opportunity for students to learn how to live their faith and implement Christian Catholic principles in their daily interactions and experiences.
 The Christ In Me Program helps our young students to take the Christian principles they are learning and incorporate them in their daily interactions and choices.